Hyundai Venue

-The Hyundai Venue (현대 베뉴) is a subcompact crossover SUV manufactured by South Korean manufacturer Hyundai.
-It is the smallest global crossover, prior to the introduction of other smaller SUVs such as the Casper and Exter.
+The Hyundai Venue (현대 베뉴) is a subcompact crossover SUV manufactured by South Korean manufacturer Hyundai since 2019.

+It was the smallest global crossover from Hyundai until the introduction of other smaller SUVs such as the Casper (in 2021) and Exter (in 2023).

-The Venue is not marketed in Europe (except Ukraine) in favor of the European-focused, Hyundai i20-based Bayon which was introduced in 2021.
+The Venue was not marketed in Europe (except Ukraine) in favor of the European-focused, Hyundai i20-based Bayon, which was first introduced in 2021.

-As of 2023, the Venue is positioned below the Kona or Creta, and above the Exter or Casper in Hyundai's international crossover lineup.
+Since 2023, the Venue has been positioned below the Kona or Creta and above the Exter or Casper in Hyundai's international crossover lineup.

 First generation (QX; 2019)

 Overview

 The Venue debuted at the 2019 New York International Auto Show.
 Two versions of the Venue were developed and produced for different markets: The Korean-made Venue is code-named QX (or QX1), while the Indian-oriented model, code-named QXi, is shorter in length and wheelbase than the Korean version.
 It shares its platform with the fifth-generation Accent.